ciaranodonnell/ciaranodonnell.github.io/_posts/2023-06-20-what-to-learn-to-be-a-distributed-systems-engineer.markdown

 *Short answer:* They all are!

 *Long Answer:* I would say the ones that affect you and your team are the ones that will probably be immediately important for you to learn.
-What affects yuou will likely affect other people.
+What affects you will likely affect other people, so whatever skills you learn should be transferable to future projects.

 I would also prioritize the ones you are already a little familiar with.
 If you know a little, but have some gaps, or don't feel like you could really explain it well, then work on that one.

 Lots of these problems are interconnected.
 So the more you explore one of them the more you'll encounter the others.
-Encountering the others will give you some high level exposure to them, so they'll fall into the higher priority group.
+Encountering the others will give you some high level exposure to them, so they'll fall into the higher priority group (because you'll understand them a little).
 Then you just work your way through that.

 Which leads us to...

 ### How to learn? / What side projects?

-Learning these topics is really a matter of finding a good explainer, possibly a video or maybe a code along and learning it.
+Learning these topics is really a matter of finding a good explainer, possibly a video, or maybe a code along and learning it.
 For me, I like a video I can code along to, followed by an explainer to how/why something works.
 You should chose what works well for your style of learning.

 I don't always find a side project to work on these issues.